coolbutuseless/oomph/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`oomph` is a package for:

-- fast string matching
-- fast named look-up of data in static lists and vectors.
+`oomph` is a package for fast string matching within a static set of strings.
+This is useful for fast named look-up in fixed lists and vectors.

 Internally this uses a hash-map in C to map strings to integers.
 In R, this appears as a minimal perfect hash where each string maps to its index, and unknown strings return `NA`

-The hashed look-up can be **1000x** faster than R’s standard look-up method (depending on number of elements in original object and the number of elements to extract).
+The hashed look-up can be more than **1000x** faster than R’s standard look-up method (depending on number of elements in original object and the number of elements to extract).

 ## What’s in the box